August 9, 2020; revised July 25, 2022

 Evidence from Near-Death Experiences (NDE)

-8. Only a few people have the ability to experience OBE at will.
+8. Only a few people can experience OBE at will.
 Typically, OBE happens under stressful conditions, most commonly during heart operations.
 These have a special name of near-death experiences (NDE.)
 The following video provides a good summary of NDE accounts.

 - There are many books on NDE.
 “Consciousness Beyond Life” by Pim van Lommel (2010) gives detailed accounts of case studies of NDE experienced by people undergoing heart operations.

-- A recent book, “Dying to be me: My Journey from Cancer, to Near Death, to True Healing,” by Anita Moorjani (2012), describes the NDE experience of her in detail.
+- A recent book, “Dying to be me: My Journey from Cancer, to Near Death, to True Healing,” by Anita Moorjani (2012), describes her NDE experience.

 Current Philosophical Ideas on Consciousness